cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

     return 0
 ~~~

-We now define how the Coordinator and signer participants can derive group info,
+We now define how the Coordinator and signers can derive group info,
 which is an input into the FROST signing protocol.

 ~~~